atom-box/bpikl/README.md

 [ ] David Powers 11-6,
 [ ] rightclick format document on everything or run phpcs at     BASh
 [ ] refactor require/use/namespace everywhere, especially in     tests.
 If desperate can try to use global namespace option     onn some things per https://blog.eduonix.com/    web-programming-tutorials/namespaces-in-php/
 [ ] could add a number of times clicked
+[ ] <p class="card-text">Your link is by default public but can also be saved to your private account.
+After shortening the URL, check how many clicks it received.</p>